 The University of Humanistic Studies is a small denominational university.
-According to its mission the university pursues high-quality scientific research and education inspired by core humanist values and traditions, thereby contributing to the enhancement of a caring and just society in which all people can live meaningful lives.
+The university pursues high-quality scientific research and education inspired by core humanist values and traditions, thereby contributing to the enhancement of a caring and just society in which all people can live meaningful lives.
 The University of Humanistic Studies is recognised and funded by the State.
 Since its establishment in 1989, it has become a leading academic knowledge centre that progressively shapes and steers the interdisciplinary fields of humanistic studies and care ethics, which focus on how human beings give meaning and how contemporary society can be humanized.

-Humanism is an open worldview, characterised by critical (self-) reflection and a continuous dialogue with others.
+Humanism is an open worldview, characterised by critical (self-)reflection and a continuous dialogue with others.
 It stands for values such as freedom, responsibility, justice, solidarity and pluralism/inclusiveness.
 The political/ethical values that ground and inspire our research and education, and the concomitant concepts we study, are values such as care, respect, human rights, citizenship, democracy and emancipation.
 It follows that both research and education at the University of Humanistic Studies are socially engaged in constructive and critical ways.

-The university offers three accredited degree programmes: a bachelor and master in Humanistic Studies (the master is a three-year programme for humanistic chaplains) and a one-year master programme in Care Ethics & Policy.
-All three programmes are mainly taught in Dutch, with the exception of two minor English taught programmes of 30 ECTS for which exchange students can register.
-A new master programme on democratic citizenship is currently being prepared, which will include a track for international students.
+The university offers three accredited degree programmes: a bachelor's and master's in Humanistic Studies (the master is a three-year programme for humanist chaplains) and a one-year Master's programme in Care Ethics & Policy.
+All three programmes are taught in Dutch, with the exception of two English taught Minor programmes of 30 ECTS for which exchange students can register.
+A new Master's programme on democratic citizenship is currently being prepared.
 Additionally, the university has its own graduate school for PhD students.
 In spite of its relatively small size - the university only comprises some 100 staff members and 550 students and 100 PhD-students - the University has managed to carve out its own distinctive niche, both nationally and internationally.